 You’re matched with one recipient, and all the mature eggs are used.

 Does it hurt to have my egg retrieved?

 Because you will be sedated during the procedure, you should not feel anything.
 However, you may experience a mild discomfort and/or cramping after the procedure.

 The number of times you can donate is 6 cycles in your lifetime.

 Is there a risk for ovarian cancer?

-Egg donation involves the same process as in vitro fertilization, which uses medication to stimulation and regulate egg production.
-All the data we have so far seems to indicate no long term problems.
+Egg donation involves the same process as in vitro fertilization, which uses medication to stimulate and regulate egg production.
+All the data we have so far seems to indicate no long-term problems.

 Can I still have babies?

 Egg donation itself does not have an impact on your future ability to have children.
-You are born with approximately 2 million eggs and every month during your menstruation cycle your body chooses one egg to ovulate and the remaining eggs are absorbed by your body.
-During egg donation, we simply rescue or save the excess eggs before your body absorbs them.
+You are born with approximately 2 million eggs, and every month during your menstruation cycle, your body chooses one egg to ovulate, and your body absorbs the remaining eggs.
+We rescue or save the excess eggs during egg donation before your body absorbs them.